m1r24n/vJunos_on_KVM/README.md

        if other interface is not defined under port, then it may be assigned under fabric/topology, then script will automatically allocate ipv4/ipv6 addresses and other configuration (IS-IS, mpls, LDP, RSVP).

-       if port is configured as port: {}, the it is expected that interfaces are defined under fabric/topology.
+       if port is configured as port: {}, then it is expected that interfaces are defined under fabric/topology.

 ## How to run the script